This post will look at the ideal house size and layout to raise a family and live your best life.

-The only time I want a mega mansion is when my in-laws or parents come to visit.
+The only time I want a mega-mansion is when my in-laws or parents come to visit.
 I fantasize how it’d be nice to put my guests in a separate wing with their own kitchen, bathroom, and living area.
 This way, we can all keep our independence while also sharing family time every day.

-Every single room is fully utilized now that we have a little one.
+Every single room we have is fully utilized now that we have two children and both work from home.
 There’s a nice view of the ocean and enough space for a hot tub and kids to run around outside.

 The Ideal Size And Layout For A Family House

 To do otherwise would cause too much controversy and take away from the purpose of helping expecting families or existing families buy (or rent) the most family-friendly house.

-To start, the median home price in America is roughly $300,000 or 5X the national median household income of roughly $59,000.
+To start, the median home price in America is roughly $370,000 or 5.5X the national median household income of roughly $68,000 as of 2Q2021.
 Therefore, wherever you are, owning a home equal to roughly 4X – 6X your household income puts you in the middle class.

 I do not recommend spending more than 5X your household income on a home, especially given the real estate market has surged so much.
 3X is what I suggest most readers pay with a 20% downpayment.
 Regardless, banks won’t lend you more than a 42% debt-to-income ratio (DTI) anyway.

 Now that we’ve established some parameters, let’s get into the details.

-The Ideal House Size
+The Ideal House Size And Layout

 Since we don’t want to go outside the confines of the middle class, the ideal house size is therefore between 1,816 – 3,027 square feet.
 You can certainly go smaller, but there are some considerations that may crimp your lifestyle.

-The ideal size is one in which you feel comfortable while also having a high utilization of space.
+The ideal house size is one in which you feel comfortable while also having a high utilization of space.
 If you buy a house too big, you’ll have excess maintenance headaches, higher maintenance bills, more cleaning to do, higher heating bills, and likely higher property taxes.

 It’s up to you to decide how much space you’re most comfortable with up to 3,027 square feet (if you consider yourself middle class).
 If you live in a big city, due to high housing costs, you may be forced to adapt to smaller apartment living.